Course Correction

-For several months I have been looking at classical guitars.
-I had one particular brand in mind, and had gone back and forth between two different models.
+A few years back I had spent several months looking at classical guitars.
+I kept one particular brand in mind, but had gone back and forth between two different models.
 There are no music stores in my small hometown, and in today’s world it seems most commerce like this is done online anyway.
-Finally, I decided on the better, higher-priced one, and placed my order.
-It arrived two days ago.
+Finally, I decided on the better, higher-priced guitar, and placed my order.
+I awaited its arrival with great anticipation, and when it finally came I excitedly opened the box.

-The appearance of this guitar is stunning and clearly the quality of the instrument is outstanding – the superior tuning keys, the beautiful inlaid sound hole rosette, and the polished mahogany body and solid Canadian cedar top without a blemish anywhere on it.
-I carefully tuned it and began to pick a few chords as I normally do.
-But the sound and the way that it played were so very disappointing.
+The appearance of this guitar was stunning, and clearly the quality of the instrument was outstanding.
+It had a polished mahogany body with a solid Canadian cedar top and a beautiful inlaid sound hole rosette.
+There wasn’t a blemish anywhere on it.
+I carefully tuned it and began to strum a few chords as I normally do.
+But the sound was oh so very disappointing.
 Very quickly my former anticipation and excitement became frustration and regret.
-Today, I boxed it up and sent it back.
+I boxed it up and sent it back a few days later.

-That was an easy correction, like hitting “undo” on my computer.
+That was an easy course correction, like hitting “undo” on my computer.

 When I was just out of high school, I set my sights on joining the United States Navy.
 Then, at the last moment, I changed my mind.
 I believed then, and still do, that God was directing my path when I did that.
 But sometimes I’ve wondered, what if I had gone through with enlistment?
 At that point, undo would not have been so easy.
 And maybe I wouldn’t have wanted to undo – that is something I will probably never know for certain.